alexandrekaihara/lst2.0/README.md

 Your machine must be using a Linux distribution.
 In our experiments, were used a Ubuntu Server version 20.04.2 LTS virtual machine installed on Virtualbox version 6.1.26 configured with 15 GB RAM, 4 CPU cores e 32 GB memory disk space.

 ## Installation
-All the dependencies consists of:
+All the dependencies consist of:
 - Docker (version 20.10.7)
 - Python (version 3.8.10)